LAwLzaWU1A/GenshinArtifactHelper-Old/README.md

 # GenshinArtifactHelper
 A python script to automatically asses Genshin Impact artifacts to see which ones are worth keeping.
-(Work in progress)

 Takes input in the form of a JSON file formatted using the Genshin Open Object Description (GOOD) format.
 More info about the format can be found here: